Pistachios, in particular, are often touted as a natural sleep aid, thanks to their purported melatonin content.

 - Eggs: 2 nanograms per gram

 - Cow’s milk: 0.014 nanograms per milliliter

-It’s worth noting that although cow’s milk doesn’t contain a significant amount of melatonin, it does pack high amounts of tryptophan.
-Tryptophan is an amino acid that your body can convert to melatonin (
+Additionally, it’s worth noting that although cow’s milk doesn’t contain a significant amount of melatonin, it does pack high amounts of tryptophan, an amino acid that your body can convert to melatonin (

 Melatonin is a hormone that signals your body that it’s time to sleep.

-While your body naturally produces melatonin, it can also be found in supplements and foods like pistachios.
+While your body naturally produces melatonin, it can also be found in supplements and foods.

 Although more research is needed on exactly how much melatonin is found in pistachios, many other food sources, including nuts, grains, and mushrooms, can help boost your intake naturally.